Lapis lazuli

-Lapis lazuli (/ˌlæpɪs ˈlæz(j)ʊli, ˈlæʒʊ-, -ˌli/; /ˈlæz(j)əli, ˈlæʒə-, -ˌli, læˈzuːli/) is a deep-blue metamorphic rock used as a semi-precious stone that has been prized since antiquity for its intense color.
+Lapis lazuli (/ˌlæpɪs ˈlæz(j)ʊli, ˈlæʒʊ-, -ˌli, -ˌlʌɪ/; /ˈlæz(j)əli, ˈlæʒə-, -ˌli, læˈzuːli/) is a deep-blue metamorphic rock used as a semi-precious stone that has been prized since antiquity for its intense color.
 Its name originates from the Persian word for the gem, lāžward, and serves as the root for the word for "blue" in several languages, including Spanish and Portuguese azul and English azure.
 Lapis lazuli is a rock composed primarily of the minerals lazurite, pyrite, diopside, and calcite.
 As early as the 7th millennium BC, lapis lazuli was mined in the Sar-i Sang mines, in Shortugai, and in other mines in Badakhshan province in modern northeast Afghanistan.
 Lapis lazuli artifacts, dated to 7570 BC, have been found at Bhirrana, which is the oldest site of Indus Valley Civilisation.
 Lapis was highly valued by the Indus Valley Civilisation (3300–1900 BC).
 Lapis beads have been found at Neolithic burials in Mehrgarh, the Caucasus, and as far away as Mauritania.
 It was used in the funeral mask of Tutankhamun (1341–1323 BC).

 By the end of the Middle Ages, Europe began importing lapis lazuli to grind it into powder and make ultramarine pigment.
 Ultramarine was used by some of the most important artists of the Renaissance and Baroque, including Masaccio, Perugino, Titian and Vermeer; it was often reserved for the clothing of the central figures of their paintings, especially the Virgin Mary.
 Ultramarine has also been found in dental tartar of medieval nuns and scribes, perhaps as a result of licking their painting brushes while producing medieval texts and manuscripts.

 History

 Excavations from Tepe Gawra show that lapis lazuli was introduced to Mesopotamia approximately in the late Ubaid period, c.
 4900–4000 BCE.
+It became there the chief material for magic stones.
 A traditional understanding was that the Lapis lazuli was mined some 1,500 miles to the east – in Badakhshan.
 Indeed, the Persian لاژورد lāžavard/lāževard, also written لاجورد lājevard, is commonly interpreted as having an origin in a local place name.

 From the Persian, the Arabic لازورد lāzaward is the etymological source of both the English word azure (via Old French azur) and Medieval Latin lazulum, which came to mean 'heaven' or 'sky'.
 To disambiguate, lapis lazulī ("stone of lazulum") was used to refer to the stone itself, and is the term ultimately imported into Middle English.
 Lazulum is used as a root for the word for blue in several languages, including Spanish and Portuguese azul.

 Mines in northeast Afghanistan continue to be a major source of lapis lazuli.
 Important amounts are also produced from mines west of Lake Baikal in Russia, and in the Andes mountains in Chile which is the source that the Inca used to carve artifacts and jewelry.
 Smaller quantities are mined in Pakistan, Italy, Mongolia, the United States, and Canada.